-- Java is one of the oldest programming languages it has many open source projects, communities, and job roles.
+- Java is one of the oldest programming languages it has many open-source projects, communities, and job roles.

 - Java consumes a lot of memory and other CPU resources.
-Although the overall programming language is fast, still it is slower than other static programming languages such as C++ and C.
+Although the overall programming language is fast, it is still slower than other static programming languages such as C++ and C.

 - Creating a complex Graphical User Interface for an application is very hard in Java.

-- Java contains complex code structure and is verbose, even to write a simple hello world program we have to build a class.
+- Java contains complex code structure and is verbose; even to write a simple hello world program, we have to build a class.

 Introduced by JetBrains, Kotlin is an open-source programming language.
 Kotlin was designed to interoperate with Java and JVM standard libraries.